crowdin/github-action/README.md

 If you want to contribute please read the [Contributing](/CONTRIBUTING.md) guidelines.

 ## Seeking Assistance
-If you find any problems or would like to suggest a feature, please feel free to file an issue on Github at [Issues Page](https://github.com/crowdin/github-action/issues).
+If you find any problems or would like to suggest a feature, please feel free to file an issue on GitHub at [Issues Page](https://github.com/crowdin/github-action/issues).

 Need help working with Crowdin GitHub Action or have any questions?
 [Contact Customer Success Service](https://crowdin.com/contacts).